roblunx/vscode-c6510-asm/README.md

 Language support like syntax highlighting of the embedded script languages Lua and Squirrel require installation of separate extensions for those.

+## Settings

+The following settings are available for the extension.
+They are organized under the `C6510` header.
+ * **Build File**: Specifies the name of a build file.
+ * **Include Paths**: An array of strings specifying global include search paths, i.e. directories that are always considered when reading included source files while searching for definitions in `Go to definition`.

+## Build file

+This is a JSON file currently only used to specify include search paths.
+It is read when a `Go to definition` is requested within a source file in the same directory.
+The include search paths specified within it will be temporarily added to the list of directories that are searched for included files.
+Both when processing the current source file and any source file included.

+The paths to the directories can be absolute or relative.
+Relative paths are relative the location of the build file itself.

+Example file `build.json`:

+    {
+        "includePaths": [ "/foo/bar", "baz" ]
+    }

 ## Known Issues

 There is a known limitation for embedded Lua scripts that require the ending curly bracket to be